-Н ead Referee Person responsible for all matches in the tournament Court Manager Person responsible for all matches on his court Assistant to head referee Referee Person responsible for judging of the match a.
-Signaling the beginning of a match, any interruptions of a match, the restarting of a match, and the end of a match.
-Chief Referee b.
+Н lead Referee Pe Person responsible for all matches in the tournament Court Manager Person responsible for all matches on his court Assistant to head referee Referee Pe Person responsible for judging of the match Chief Referee Signaling the beginning of a match, any interruptions of a match, the restarting of a match, and the end of a match.
 Proclaiming players "out."
-Proclaiming decisions concerning fouls, warning and asking players to leave a match. c.
-Confirming substitutions. c.
-Confirming substitutions. d.
+Proclaiming decisions concerning fouls, warning and asking players to leave a match.
+Confirming substitutions.
 Judgment and Declaration of a winner and loser.
-Assistant a.
-Proclaiming players "out."
+Assistant Proclaiming players "out."
 Judge of false starts and flag captured.
 Referee b.
-Interruptions, and b.
 Interruptions, and Notification about fouls to the chief referee.

-8.1.1 1 Chief Referee and 7 Assistant referees are stationed per a court as a general rule.

-But, the tournament organizer can change to 1 Chief Referee and 5 Assistant referees according to circumstances of the tournament.

-8.1.2 Referee Equipments are as follows;
+- 8.1.1 1 Chief Referee and 7 Assistant referees are stationed per a court as a general rule.
+But, the tournament organizer can change to 1 Chief Referee and 5 Assistant referees according to circumstances of the tournament. - 8.1.2 Referee Equipments are as follows;